Namerlight/Namerlight/README.md

 <h1 align="justify">I'm Shadab</h1>
-<h4 align="justify">A Writer and undergrad Computer Science Student at North South University.
+<h4 align="justify">A writer and recently-graduated Computer Science student from North South University.
 I work with Fuzzy Systems and Computer Vision.
 I also hope to publish fantasy and science-fiction novels someday!</h4>
  <br>

 - 👨‍💻 All of my projects are available **right here!**